 A micro-entity is a very small company or LLP.
+We will define the criteria for micro-entity status below.
 Micro-entities may be able to produce a much simpler set of year end accounts for their members and provide less information for the public record.

 Why did the Government create the new micro-entity classification?